 - If your sink is equipped with a sprayer, use the sprayer to rinse your dishes and don't leave the water running continuously. - Load the dishwasher to capacity.
-A full load will save water, energy and detergent. - Avoid rinsing dishes unnecessarily before loading them in the dishwasher. - Select the short cycle option on your dishwasher. - Keep drinking water in the refrigerator instead of letting the tap run while you wait for the water to cool. - Keep pitchers or basins around to collect water that runs while you adjust the water temperature.
-You can use this as drinking water or reuse the water to rinse dishes, to fill pet bowls or to water your plants. - Wash your fruits and vegetables in a pan of water instead of washing them with water running continuously from the tap.. - Soak pots and pans instead of letting the water run while you scrape them clean. - If you accidentally drop ice cubes when filling your glass from the freezer, don't throw them in the sink.
-Drop them in your plants instead. - Instead of using running water, defrost food in the refrigerator for water efficiency and food safety.
+A full load will save water, energy and detergent. - Avoid rinsing dishes unnecessarily before loading them in the dishwasher. - Select the short cycle option on your dishwasher. - Keep drinking water in the refrigerator instead of letting the tap run while you wait for the water to cool. - Keep empty pitchers or basins near sink to collect water that runs while you adjust the water temperature.
+The water collected can be utilized as drinking water, to rinse dishes, to fill pet bowls, or water your plants. - Wash your fruits and vegetables in a pan of water instead of washing them with water running continuously from the tap.. - Soak pots and pans instead of letting the water run while you scrape them clean. - Dropped ice cubes can be used to water plants rather than throwing them in the sink to melt. - Instead of using running water, defrost food in the refrigerator for water efficiency and food safety.